-This programme (OLI2_FP.PRF) gives for one locality the distribution of the sediment type value assigned to the species occurring at this locality.
+This programme gives for one locality the distribution of the sediment type value assigned to the species occurring at this locality.
 Preferably, in the locality that should be analysed, the field 'Do not include in sediment type analyses' should be marked.
 The programme gives only results when - on the one hand - at least some localities have sediment data, and - on the other hand - the analysis 'Calculate frequency of species (in marine areas) and correlate' is carried out.
 If the species have no sediment type values, the programme cannot give results.

 Selection of 1. locality The first step is the selection of the locality.
 Mexico, Sonora, Altarena, northern part / GCO Mexico, Sonora, Altarena, southern part / GCO Mexico, Sonora, Bachoco beach 1 / GC066 (Gu Mexico, Sonora, Bachoco beach 2 / GC067 (Gu Mexico, Sonora, Bachoco beach 3 / GC068 (Gu Mexico, Sonora, Bahía de Kino / GC001 (Gulf Mexico, Sonora, Bahía de Kino larger area / GC Mexico, Sonora, Bahía de Kino, Estero Santa C Mexico, Sonora, Bahía de Kino, N 1 / GC011 ( Request X Locality should be excluded from facies analysis.
 Analyse anyway?
 Yes No If the locality is not suppressed for the sediment type analysis, a warning message is shown.
 The data are written into a PaleoTax/Graph file.
 The plug-in of this prog displayed.
-Please be aware that PaleoTax/Graph offers multiple options a ual. ÷ .
+Please be aware that PaleoTax/Graph offers multiple options a ramme is started and the graph is ual.

-6.1.6 Species frequency
+5.1.6 Frequency of species